SCU-Bigdata/2019-nCoV-Forecast/README.md

 # 2019-nCoV-Forecast

-The data includes the cumulative number of confirmed , recovery and death cases.
-We collect them from January 20 to February 6.
-And these date are from daily reports of National Health Commission of the People's Republic of China.
+We use the daily reports of National Health Commission of the People's Republic of China to forecast the cumulative number of confirmed cases.